 For further information, see Research Data.

 WUR owns the copyright on educational materials created by its employees.
 Copyright on educational materials, such as lecture materials, PowerPoint slide shows, course guides and other educational materials are vested solely in WUR.
 In short, only WUR has the exclusive right to reproduce the work or to make the work publicly available.
 The original author of the materials keeps his/her moral rights, for example, the right to be cited as the author.

 For educational materials containing third party materials, see question below: Who owns copyright on works that are created with others?

-When the PhD candidate is employed at WUR (this can be Wageningen University or Stichting Wageningen Research), copyright in the thesis is vested in WUR.
-If the PhD candidate is not employed by WUR, and the copyright is not fully or partially transferred to his/her employer or a third party, the PhD candidates owns the copyright on his/her thesis.
-In case of co-authors chapters of the PhD thesis, the copyright is owned by all authors.
+When the PhD candidate is employed by Wageningen University or by Stichthing Wageningen Research, copyright on the thesis is vested in WUR.
+If the PhD candidate is not employed by WUR, and the copyright is not fully or partially transferred to his/her employer or to a third party, the PhD candidate owns the copyright on his/her thesis.
+If chapters in the PhD thesis are co-authored, all co-authors of those chapters own the copyright.
 If these authors are employed at WUR, the copyright of these chapters is vested in WUR.

-Is some cases, the PhD candidate is requested to transfer copyright to the commissioner of a PhD research project or to a publisher in case of scientific publications.
-For advice regarding such contractual arrangements, contact the legal department of the Science Group where the research is conducted.
+Is some cases, the PhD candidate is requested to transfer copyright to the commissioner of a PhD research project or to a publisher in the case of scientific publications.
+For advice regarding such contractual agreements, contact the legal department of the Science Group where the research is conducted.